wuguo5982/Quantitative_Analysis/README.md

-# Quantitative_Analysis
+## Quantitative_Analysis
-1. Fraud detection.
+1. Fraud detection. \
-2. Customer segmentation.
+   More knowledge and skills of fraud detection, please inquire.
+3. Markets (customers) segmentation.
+4. Knowledge of Finance and its loans.